strangerstudios/pmpro-payfast/readme.txt

 * Initial release.
 Pluganized from the PayFast PMPro fork.
 Includes many bug fixes and improvements.

 == Upgrade Notice ==
+= 1.1 =
+* Please upgrade for fixes to cancellation process.

 = 0.9 =
 * Please upgrade for some minor fixes.